Roddie Edmonds

 He died on August 8, 1985, having never received any official recognition, citation or medal for his defense of the Jewish POWs.

-After his death in 1985, Edmonds’s wife gave his son, Baptist Rev. Chris Edmonds, a couple of the diaries his father had kept while in the POW camp.
-Rev. Edmonds began researching his story and stumbled upon a mention of the event at the POW camp.
-The younger Edmonds located several of the Jewish soldiers his father saved, who provided witness statements to Yad Vashem.
+After he died in 1985, Edmonds’s wife gave his son, Baptist Rev. Chris Edmonds, a couple of the diaries his father had kept while in the POW camp.
+Rev. Edmonds began researching his story and, in the late 2000s, encountered a brief reference in a 2008 New York Times article that mentioned one of the former POWs and the defiant stand taken by a master sergeant, which prompted him to investigate further.
+The younger Edmonds located several of the Jewish soldiers his father saved, who provided witness statements to Yad Vashem, helping secure official recognition for his father’s actions.

 On February 10, 2015, Yad Vashem recognized Edmonds as one of the “Righteous Among the Nations” for saving as many as 200 American Jewish soldiers from possible death.
 Of the more than 27,000 people to receive Israel’s highest honor for non-Jews who risked their lives to save Jews during the Holocaust, Edmonds was the fifth of five Americans, and the only one of the five who was an active serviceman during World War II.